DATA-606-SPRING-2023-TUE/Susrinivas_Data_606/docs/report.md

 ![image](https://github.com/Susrinivas/Susrinivas_data606/assets/79036336/3eac0b3a-fe03-42e8-8834-2f10ca24e444)

+From the above RMSE values of different regression models,it is observed that Gradient boosting regressor has less RMSE value compared to other models.it indicates that Gradient boosting Regressor is the best model for predicting the taxi fare.

 # Prediction

+Below table shows the predicted values of new york taxi fare using gradient boosting regressor.

 ![image](https://github.com/Susrinivas/Susrinivas_data606/assets/79036336/44fdcd43-32d2-4005-b45a-b878e492900e)

 # Conclusion

+Calculated the distance between pick-up and drop-off locations using Haversine Formula

-Based on the above used models, Gradient boosting regressor is the best model to predict taxi fare based on demand and predicted taxi fares for the test dataset
+Gradient boosting regressor is the best model compared to other regression models.

+Predicted the New York Taxi Fare using Gradient boosting regressor.